 Read more about anticipated industry growth and skills needs in the UK Cell and Gene Therapy Skills Demand Report 2023 and Innovate UK’s Workforce Foresighting Report on Digitalisation and Automation for Cell and Gene Therapy.
 While these reports focus on cell and gene therapies, similar trends are expected across other innovative medicine types.

-History of ATAC
+The history of ATAC

 Launched in 2018 with £1.5 million in funding from the Industrial Strategy Challenge Fund, ATAC was created in response to industry recommendations from the Advanced Therapies Manufacturing Taskforce.
 Its mission was to develop a sustainable pipeline of skilled professionals, from manufacturing operatives to technical specialists and researchers, to support the growth of the UK’s advanced therapies manufacturing sector.

-A further £0.5 million was awarded in 2021 to expand the initiative in follow-on funding was secured in 2021 to continue this vital work.
+A further £0.5 million was awarded in 2021 to expand the initiative and follow-on funding was secured in 2021 to continue this vital work.
 Building on ATAC’s success, CGT Catapult secured an additional £4.7 million to launch the Advanced Therapies Skills Training Network (ATSTN), which has since evolved into the Life Sciences Learner Hub.
-This programme supports professional development for those new to the broader medicines manufacturing landscape, as well as those currently working within in it.
+This programme supports professional development for those new to the broader medicines manufacturing landscape, as well as those currently working within it.

 In 2022, ATAC received two prestigious awards: the Princess Royal Training Award and the BioIndustry Association (BIA) Richard Wilson Impact Award — the latter voted for by industry peers.
 These awards reflect the commitment of pioneering employers, funders, and the amazing apprentices themselves.
 So far the programme has supported almost 400 apprentices and collaborated with over 60 UK employers to support apprenticeships across 23 programmes.

 CGT Catapult remains a strategic partner to industry, co-developing apprenticeship standards and continuing professional development (CPD) programmes that equip the workforce with the expertise needed to manufacture and deliver advanced therapies, biologics, vaccines, and complex medicines such as RNA and oligonucleotides at scale.
+Scaling talent for the future of medicine.

-What are they?
+• What are apprenticeships?

-An apprenticeship allows an individual to combine work and study by mixing on-the-job training with formal learning.
+• An apprenticeship allows an individual to combine work and study by mixing on-the-job training with formal learning.
 Providing a fantastic opportunity to improve their career prospects, whether at the start of their career, or expanding their skills and experience within the workplace.
 For employers, apprenticeships offer a number of benefits including overcoming skills shortages, retention and attracting new talent.

 An apprenticeship is made up of several components that are put together to create a ‘standard’, which, when complete, demonstrates occupational competence within the studied area.
 An apprenticeship programme structure will be a mixture of competencies and skills, knowledge, behaviour and transferable skills.
 This is a recognised route to show occupational competence.

-How long do they take?
+• How long do apprenticeships take?

-The duration of an apprenticeship is outlined within its standard.
-The actual time scale for completion will be set out in the apprentices individual learning plan (ILP) once formally enrolled with a recognised training provider; considering any prior experience and learning.
+• The duration of an apprenticeship is outlined within its standard.
+The actual time scale for completion will be set out in the apprentices Individual Learning Plan (ILP) once formally enrolled with a recognised training provider; considering any prior experience and learning.
 Apprenticeships are a minimum of 12 months typically for an intermediate (level 2) programme and can be up to five years for higher (level 4 and 5) and degree (level 6 and 7) apprenticeships.

-There are various levels ranging from level 2 up to level 7.
+• There are various levels ranging from level 2 up to level 7.
 Across all levels, apprentices work towards work-based learning to demonstrate occupational competence or skills, knowledge, behaviour and functional skills.
 An overview of the levels and equivalencies are:

 Level 2 programme